The buttery cookie crust and a sweet orange filling make these Blood Orange Bars a pretty and delicious treat to enjoy for dessert.

 - Once the crust is finished baking, pulse the mixture again and pour the filling on top of the hot crust.
 Bake again for 25 minutes.
 Remove and cool completely to room temperature.

-- Serve with powdered sugar on top.
+- Sprinkle powdered sugar on top before serving.

 - If you are not serving the bars the same day, cool and then refrigerate the bars.
 Blot the top of the bars the next day before adding the powdered sugar.